fluxninja/aperture/docs/content/get-started/integrations/metrics/rabbitmq.md

 is available.

-You can configure [Custom metrics][custom-metrics] for RabbitMQ using the following configuration in the [Aperture Agent's config][agent-config]:
+You can configure [Custom metrics][custom-metrics] for RabbitMQ using the following configuration in the [Aperture Agent's configuration][agent-configuration]:

 ```yaml
 otel: